warden-protocol/wardenprotocol/docs/docs/learn/transaction-flow.md

 The flow for requesting a signature includes the following steps:

+### 1. Sending a request

-1. A Client creates a `SignatureRequest`, specifying these details:
+The Client sends a `MsgNewSignatureRequest` transaction to a Node, specifying these details:

 - Raw data bytes
 - The private key ID
 - The Intent ID

-2. The Client sends a `MsgNewSignatureRequest` transaction to a Node.
+### 2. Checking Intents

-3. The Node checks user Intents with the Intent Engine.
-The transaction gets included in a block and broadcasted to the P2P-network.
+2.1.
+The Node checks Intents with the Intent Engine.

+2.2.
+The transaction is included in a block and broadcasted to the P2P-network.

+2.3.
 All nodes in the network reach consensus on the validity of the transaction and re-evaluate the Intent check.

+### 3. Fulfilling the request

-4. The Keychain queries a Node for pending requests.
-It picks up the `SignatureRequest`, identified by its unique ID.
+3.1.
+The Keychain queries a Node for pending requests and picks up the signature request, identified by its unique ID.

-5. The Keychain fulfils the request.
-The MPC network generates a signature using the specified private key.
-Different Keychain operators use different methods to do it.
+3.2.
+The Keychain fulfils the request, and the MPC network generates a signature using the specified private key.

-6. The Keychain sends a `FulfilSignatureRequest` with the signature to the Node.
+3.3.
+The Keychain sends a `FulfilSignatureRequest` transaction with the signature to the Node.

+### Diagram

+This diagram represents the signature request flow:

 ```mermaid
 sequenceDiagram